Enhancing Metaphor Detection through Soft Labels and Target Word Prediction: Experiment

 \subsection{Experimental Settings}

 In our experiments, we utilize the RoBERTa model \cite{Liu2019RoBERTa} provided by HuggingFace as the encoder.
-This model consists of 12 layers of Transformer encoders, each comprising 12 attention heads.
-The hidden dimension is set to 768 for each layer, including both MIP and SPV layers.
 For knowledge distillation, we employ the MisNet model \cite{zhang-liu-2022-metaphor} as the teacher model.

 \textbf{VUA ALL}: For VUA ALL dataset, the learning rate is 1e-5 with learning rate warmup, the number of epochs is 10, and the batch size is 64. \textbf{VUA Verb}: For VUA Verb, the learning rate is 1e-5 and the learning rate warmup is used, the number of epochs is 6, and the batch size is 64. \textbf{MOH-X}: For MOH-X, the learning rate is fixed to 1e-5, the number of epochs is 15, and the batch size is 64. \textbf{TroFi}: For TroFi, we only use it for zero-shot evaluation.
 Where the model is trained on VUA ALL and tested on TroFi.
-We performed experiments for five times and reported the results with the average.
-All experiments were done on one NVIDIA RTX 3090 GPU.
-Our code, saved model weights, and dataset are available on the website.